brbep/bigquery-cool-features-standard-sql/README.md

 There is no logical order for the topics to follow, just a collection of a few features/functions that I find interesting.

-All this content and many others can be found in this [documentation](https://cloud.google.com/bigquery/docs/reference).

 ## Assumptions Before You Begin

 * You will need to have a Google Cloud account.
 If not, you can create it from [here](https://cloud.google.com/free).
 Click on **Get Started for Free** button which appears on the top right corner.